hagenw/pdf-tools/README.md

 ### `filesize`

-Returns the file size in bytes.
+Return the file size in bytes.
 Example:

 ```sh